kriti115/Dataset-Preparation-for-Frame-Field-Learning-using-Orthophotos/README.md

 A step-by-step process is described below:

-1. Run rename.py
+1. Run python rename.py
-2. Run bb_as_shp.py
+2. Run python bb_as_shp.py
 3. Run clip_shapefile.py
 4. Run shp_to_geojson.py
 5. Run coordinate_extraction.py
 6. Run poly_to_binary_mask.py
 7. Run to_npy.py

+The python file with utility written on the description are helping functions which are frequetly used in different codes e.g. for getting directory, extracting bounding box and creating folders.